All Episodes

 Let me cut to the chase here.

-I happen to be one who looks at the whole country's up for grabs, and it's based on articulation of issues and persuasion and uh showing people you care about them and identifying the issues that matter.
+I happen to be one who looks at the whole country's up for grabs, and it's based on articulation of issues and persuasion and showing people you care about them and identifying the issues that matter.

-And then there's another school of thought that looks at the electoral college map and concludes going in that the Democrats are going to win a minimum of 200 electoral votes or 230, and there's nothing you can do about it.
+And then there's another school of thought that looks at the electoral college map and concludes going in that the Democrats are going to win a minimum of 200 electoral votes or 230 and there's nothing you can do about it.

 And they arrive at this by looking at the states that the Democrats are guaranteed to win.

-And they start with New York and California, they add those electoral votes, and they say, okay, Democrats start with those, and we can't win them, and there's no way we can win them, and there's no way we should spend any money trying.
+They add those electoral votes and they say, okay, Democrats start with those and we can't win them and there's no way we can win them and there's no way we should spend any money trying.

 And then they add other states.

-They'll add Massachusetts in there, and they'll add obviously liberal Democrat blue states, and the Republicans are doing the same thing, by the way.
+They'll add Massachusetts in there and they'll add obviously liberal Democrat blue states and the Republicans are doing the same thing, by the way.

-And your question is: why would you hire anybody that's going to write off entire states and geographic regions?
+And your question is, why would you hire anybody that's going to write off entire states and geographic regions?

-And you do it for because of money.
+And you do it because of money.

 I have heard, I wish I could remember who.

-It was a Republican consultant, and it was in something I read, and it's been months ago now, that the 2016 election was going to be won in three states.
+And it was in something I read, and it's been months ago now, that the 2016 election was going to be won in three states.

-If the Republicans didn't win these three, and all the ones that they are assumed to win that it was over.
+If the Republicans didn't win these three and all the ones that they are assumed to win, that it was over.

-And one of the three was Florida, one of the three was Ohio, and I I forget which the third one was.
+And one of the three was Florida, one of the three was Ohio, and I forget which the third one was.

 And they believe this.